 Jessie-Ann has been teaching music since age 15.
 She holds a Bachelor`s Degree, and Associateship degrees in both Piano and Singing from the Royal Conservatory of Music of Toronto.
 She is comfortable teaching ages four to adult, and has extensive experience tutoring voice, piano and musical rudiments and harmony.
 Jessie-Ann is a church pianist, organist and choir director, and has also performed as an accompanist and solo piano performer.
 She has served as chorister and soloist The John Laing Singers, has joined the Boris Brott Festival choir, and is currently involved in a new group of Renaissance and early Baroque singers called Villanella.
 Jessie-Ann continues to pursue her vocal training, with the goal of additional solo performance.

 Naomi completed the Bachelor of Music Therapy at Wilfrid Laurier University and was the President’s Gold Scholarship recipient in all four years of study.
 Although they majored in voice, Naomi plays the cello, guitar and piano.
-She has experience performing in a variety of choirs and ensembles and has worked with clients of all age groups & is a Sing it Girls facilitator.
+They have experience performing in a variety of choirs and ensembles and has worked with clients of all age groups has facilitated Sing it Girls.
 Outside of teaching, Naomi enjoys playing video games, watching documentaries and spending time with family.

 Julia St. Cyr studied classical voice at Wilfrid Laurier University, and has an Honours Bachelor of Music Therapy with a Psychology Minor.

 Julia began taking voice and piano lessons at a young age, and has received extensive training in classical, musical theatre and jazz genres.
 In addition to participating in countless festivals and musicals, Julia has sung in community and school choirs, and has experience singing backup for artists who have recorded and performed in the GTA (including The Rolling Stones, Classified, Son Real, Marianas Trench, etc).

 Julia finds great joy in learning new things, and has taught herself guitar and ukulele over the years.
 She is also a Sing it Girls facilitator and works with a wide range of individuals as a music therapist.

 “Bringing people together is what music does best!”